-Upon completion of this offering, we will have outstanding an aggregate of 12,604,334 shares of common stock, assuming the issuance of the 3,600,000 shares of common stock offered in this offering and no other exercise of outstanding options or warrants, other than the automatic conversion of warrants that otherwise would expire upon the completion of this offering.
+Upon completion of this offering, we will have outstanding an aggregate of 12,609,648 shares of common stock, assuming the issuance of the 3,600,000 shares of common stock offered in this offering and no other exercise of outstanding options or warrants, other than the automatic conversion of warrants that otherwise would expire upon the completion of this offering.
 Of these shares, all shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144(a) under the Securities Act, whose sales would be subject to certain limitations and restrictions described below.

-The remaining 9,004,334 shares of common stock held by existing stockholders were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
+The remaining 9,009,648 shares of common stock held by existing stockholders were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
 Of these shares, approximately 8.8 million shares will be subject to "lock-up" agreements with the underwriters or us described below on the effective date of this offering.
 On the effective date of this offering, there will be approximately 0.1 million shares that are not subject to lock-up agreements and are eligible for sale pursuant to Rule 144.
 Approximately 0.1 million additional shares may become eligible for resale pursuant to Rule 144 within the 180-day period following the completion of this offering.
 Upon expiration of the lock-up agreements 180 days after the effective date of this offering, approximately 8.8 million shares will become eligible for sale, subject to the limitations of Rule 144.
 In addition, holders of stock options could exercise such options and sell certain of the shares issued upon exercise as described below.

-Days or date after date of this prospectus Shares eligible for sale Comment Upon effectiveness 3,600,000 Shares sold in the offering Upon effectiveness Approximately 0.1 million Freely tradable shares that may be sold under Rule 144 and are not subject to the lock-up Between effectiveness and 180 days Approximately 0.1 million Shares that may become eligible to be sold under Rule 144 and are not subject to the lock-up 180 days Approximately 8.8 million Lock-ups released, subject to extension; shares that may be sold under Rule 144
+Proceedings for the Cally and a Shares eligible C Days or date after date of this prospectus for sale Comment Upon effectiveness 3,600,000 Shares sold in the offering Upon effectiveness Approximately Freely tradable shares that may be sold under 0.1 million Rule 144 and are not subject to the lock-up Between effectiveness and 180 days Approximately Shares that may become eligible to be sold under 0.1 million Rule 144 and are not subject to the lock-up 180 days Approximately Lock-ups released, subject to extension; shares that 8.8 million may be sold under Rule 144